 Coronavirus outbreak: Disclose price of rapid test kits, DMK urges TN govt

-Chennai, Apr 18: DMK president MK Stalin on Saturday demanded that the party would disclose the pricing of kits purchased from China.
-Stalin, the leader of opposition in the Assembly cited Chattisgarh Minister TS Singh Deo's twitter post on the price of kits his State has bought and sought a similar disclosure from the AIADMK-led government.
+Chennai, Apr 18: DMK president M K Stalin on Saturday demanded that the party would disclose the pricing of kits purchased from China.
+Stalin, the leader of opposition in the Assembly cited Chattisgarh Minister T S Singh Deo's twitter post on the price of kits his State has bought and sought a similar disclosure from the AIADMK-led government.

 The Chattisgarh Minister has transparently announced the number of kits purchased, and its low price, the DMK chief said in a Facebook post.